 11% in STEM subjects (41 students).

 In terms of the statements presented in the survey, positive agreement (in strong agreement or agreement) was shown by 58% or more of all respondents against every one of the 17 statements (ie Q2-Q18).
-Table 1 below, shows the statements and responses ranked according to the percentage scores in positive agreement, ie spanning between 83%-58% in positive agreement.
+Table 1 below, shows the statements and responses ranked according to the percentage scores in positive agreement, ie spanning between 83%-58% in agreement.

 The highest level of agreement (including strong agreement) with any single statement was indicated by 83% of respondents (302 of all 366 responding students).
 This was given for the statement on the course enabling students to develop subject knowledge and relevant skills for their ongoing development and potential professional careers (Q5).
 This was also the statement for which there was the lowest level of no opinion in agreement or disagreement expressed, at 7% (26 of the 366 responding).